 If your expenses will be the same in retirement as they are now, you’ll want to be sure you have enough saved to maintain your current lifestyle.
 If you’re planning to have fewer expenses in retirement because your house will be paid off or your kids will be out of college, you may be able to live on less than you are now.
 But, if your retirement plans include traveling the world, you’ll want to factor in those added expenses.

 When thinking about expenses that could pop up during retirement, it’s easy to forget to factor in the possible need for long-term care.
-Seventy percent of those who reach 65 will need some sort of long-term care in their lifetime, according to LongTermCare.gov.
+Considering most people will need care later in life, it’s important to take long-term care into consideration when you’re establishing your retirement savings.
 Connect with a Farm Bureau agent to learn more about long-term care insurance.

-The road to retirement can feel overwhelming, but identifying milestones to achieve along the way can help you to reach your goals.
+The road to retirement can seem daunting, but identifying milestones to achieve along the way can help you to reach your goals.

-Now’s the time to take advantage of your employer-sponsored 401(k).
-When you’re just starting out, a good starting point may be saving 10 percent of your salary in your 401(k).
+A great way to start your savings is to take advantage of your employer-sponsored 401(k).
 You may even want to start an Individual Retirement Account (IRA).
 Investing now can set you on a path toward reaching your financial goals.

-By 55, aim to have four to five times of your salary saved for retirement.
-To help you reach your retirement goals, you can contribute up to $6,000 per year in catch-up contributions to your 401(k) plan (over the $18,000 regular limit).¹
+By age 55, aim to have four to five times your salary saved for retirement.
+To help you reach your retirement goals, you can contribute up to $6,500 per year in catch-up contributions to your 401(k) plan (over the $19,500 regular limit).

-If you’re planning to retire in your 60s, you’re probably thinking more and more about when to claim your Social Security benefits.
+If you’re planning to retire in your 60s, you’re no doubt considering when to claim your Social Security benefits.
 While you can currently claim retirement benefits as early as age 62, the full retirement age (FRA) today is 66 or later.
 If you choose to start your benefits before your full retirement age, your monthly amount will be reduced.
 This reduction is permanent.
 It will not increase once you reach full retirement age.
-Additionally, if you delay claiming your Social Security benefit past your full retirement age, it will result in higher income.
-It will increase 8 percent each year after FRA, up to age 70.
+On the flip side, if you delay claiming your Social Security benefit past your full retirement age, it will result in higher income.
+It will increase 8% each year after FRA, up to age 70.